fengboyue/jsdk/docs/en/quick.md

 [Changed]
 - redesign new stronger Timer class for constant interval time and calculation of FPS.
 - move all Model and View classes to new "jsmv" module from old "jsui" module.
-- rename the package of "JS.data.*" to "JS.ds.*" and create new "jsds" module for keeping system module size smaller.
+- rename the package of "JS.data.*" to "JS.ds.*" and create new "jsds" module for keeping core module size smaller.
-- move the package of "JS.store.*" to "jsvp" module for keeping system module size smaller.
+- move the package of "JS.store.*" to "jsvp" module for keeping core module size smaller.

 ## Old Versions
 The <a href="https://sourceforge.net/projects/jsdk2/" target="_blank">